 An opener during his days as a club cricketer, Dalmiya had to give up his dreams of playing because of the untimely death of his father.
 Getting busy running Kolkata’s famous ML Dalmiya construction company, he would return to cricket only as an administrator, rise through the ranks and be the first Indian to be the ICC president.

 This handsome man and quintessential Bengali Bhodrolok, who was born a Marwari, was blooded into BCCI by Biswanath Dutta, whom he considered a mentor till the last day of his life and was ably counselled by Somnath Chatterjee.
 These two men left an irreversible impression on his personality and mindset, making him a redoubtable combination of a Marwari head with a Bengali heart.
+So how do you count his legacy?
+Considering his eventful life and long list of achievements, its a complex ask.
+But simply put Dalmiya turned the BCCI finances without which nothing would have be been possible.

 At a time when BCCI had to pay Doordarshan to telecast cricket games, Dalmiya fought court battles and the government.
 He got the Board huge money through telecast rights.
 Under Dalmiya the BCCI was canny, reserved and like those with old monies.
 He converted cricket into the popular opium of the masses in the sub-continent.
 He was cricket’s first alchemist and a master of realpolitik who only had the good of cricket as his sole motive.